Power BI Tutorial

 • Power BI Q&A: It allows you to ask questions and get immediate answers using a natural language query.

-• Data Management Gateway: It offers periodic data refreshers, view data feeds, expose tables.
+• Data Management Gateway: It offers periodic data refreshes, viewing data feeds, and exposing tables.

 • Data Catalog: This component allows the user to discover and reuse queries using the Data Catalog.
 Metadata can be facilitated for search functionality.

-DAX is a formula expression language which is called (DAX) which can be used with various visualization tools like Power BI.
+Data Analysis Expressions (DAX) is a formula expression language which can be used with various visualization tools like Power BI.
 It is also known as a functional language, where the full code is kept inside a function.
 DAX programming formulas contain two data types: Numeric and Other.

-Each is linked to the other by having common columns.
-Here is a simple diagram of Power BI Dashboard Example showing the relationships.
+Tables are linked to each other by common columns.
+Here is a simple diagram of a Power BI data model showing the relationships:

-There are 3 things in Power BI where you can use
+There are 3 places in Power BI where you can use DAX:

 • Calculated Columns